Kileak/CTF/2017/codegate/pwn/hunting/readme.md

 }
 ```

-In the executePlayerAttack function the skill we're currently  using, will be checked and depending on it, our damage will be calculated .
+In the executePlayerAttack function, it will check for the skill we're currently using and depending on it, our damage will be calculated .

 Just a quick peek at some skills and their calculations: